hovigmk/ReadMe_Generator_Node.js/assets/README.md

 * [Questions](#Contact-Information)

 # Installation
-c
+running the command line  node index.js in the terminal
 # Usage
-d
+Automatically would write a readme for the developer for a project
 # License
-GNU AGPLv3
-* As this license list was not comprehensive, if you need another license, use the contact information below to ask for license to be added.
+Unlicense
 # Contributing
-f
+they can add their input
 # Tests
-g
+none
 # Contact Information
-* GitHub Username: h
+* GitHub Username: hovigmk
 * Contact Email: undefined